CemalUnal/cloud-native-application-development-workshop/readme.md

         - Which metrics to monitor ?
         - Alerting based on Observed Metrics
     - [Part-3 Cloud Native Application Development on Kubernetes](./slides/cloud-native-application-development-on-kubernetes.pdf)
-        - A brief introduction to Kubernetes and Kubernetes concepts
+        - A brief introduction to Kubernetes and its concepts
         - Sample CRUD application deployment using Kubernetes
         - Container locality in Kubernetes
         - Multi-tenancy in Kubernetes

+- [example-docker-commands](./example-docker-commands) contains sample Docker commands that will get you familiar with Docker concepts and its CLI usage.

-- [docker-manifests](./docker-manifests) and [kubernetes-manifests](./kubernetes-manifests) directories contain Docker Compose and Kubernetes manifests for the sample application that is available in [this repository](https://github.com/cemalunal/sample-crud-app).
+- [docker-compose-manifests](./docker-compose-manifests) and [kubernetes-manifests](./kubernetes-manifests) directories contain Docker Compose and Kubernetes manifests for the sample application that is available in [this repository](https://github.com/cemalunal/sample-crud-app).

 - [12-factor-implementation-using-docker.md](./12-factor-implementation-using-docker.md) describes how the sample application can be run locally using `docker run` commands in detail by following [12 Factor App methodology](https://12factor.net/).

 - [docker-compose.md](./docker-compose.md) describes how the sample application can be run locally using Docker Compose.

 - [kubernetes.md](./kubernetes.md) describes how the sample application can be deployed to a Kubernetes cluster.

+- [monitoring-with-prometheus.md](./monitoring-with-prometheus.md) describes how can we deploy a monitoring infrastructure using Prometheus.

 ## Setting the Environment